streamdal/plumber/README.md

 `plumber` can now act as a replay destination (tunnel).
-Tunnel mode allows you to run an instance of plumber, on your local network, which will then be available in the Batch platform as a _replay destination_.
+Tunnel mode allows you to run an instance of plumber, on your local network, which will then be available in the Streamdal platform as a _replay destination_.

-This mitigates the need make firewall changes to replay messages from a Batch collection back to your message bus.
+This mitigates the need make firewall changes to replay messages from a Streamdal collection back to your message bus.

 See https://docs.streamdal.com/what-are/what-are-destinations/plumber-as-a-destination